-Our plan for developing, manufacturing and commercializing Acurox[®] Tablets and other opioid analgesic product candidates utilizing our Aversion[®] Technology currently requires us to successfully maintain our license agreement with King to advance our programs and provide funding to support our expenditures on Acurox[®] Tablets and other opioid analgesic product candidates.
-If we are not able to maintain our existing relationship with King, we may have to limit the size or scope of, or delay or abandon the development of, Acurox[®] Tablets and other opioid analgesic product candidates ourselves.
-If we were required to fund development and commercialization efforts with respect to Acurox[®] Tablets and other opioid analgesic product candidates on our own, we may need to obtain additional financing, which may not be available on acceptable terms, or at all.
+Our plan for developing, manufacturing and commercializing Acurox® Tablets and other opioid analgesic product candidates utilizing our Aversion® Technology currently requires us to successfully maintain our license agreement with King to advance our programs and provide funding to support our expenditures on Acurox® Tablets and other opioid analgesic product candidates.
+In addition to other customary termination provisions, the King Agreement provides that King may terminate the King Agreement in its entirety if FDA approval of the Acurox® Tablets NDA is not received prior to March 31, 2010.
+We anticipate FDA approval of the NDA for Acurox® Tablets will not occur prior to March 31, 2010 as the Advisory Committee remains unscheduled.
+As a result, King may terminate the King Agreement following such date upon written notice to us.
+If King elects to terminate the King Agreement, or if we are otherwise unable to maintain our existing relationship with King, we may have to limit the size or scope of, or delay or abandon the development of, Acurox® Tablets and other opioid analgesic product candidates or undertake and fund development of these product candidates ourselves.
+If we were required to fund development and commercialization efforts with respect to Acurox® Tablets and other opioid analgesic product candidates on our own, we may need to obtain additional financing, which may not be available on acceptable terms, or at all.